 Many people think that a frame is just 4 sticks of wood and some cardboard.
-While technically that is correct, the frames we use are so much more.
+While technically that is correct, the frames and mats we use are so much more.

 The cardboard is made of layers of archival papers that have surface papers designed to be as light-fast as possible.